emmawalshdev/living-landscapes/README.md

 * Social media as an extention of the business.
 * A blog.
 * Back-end site development.
-* extensive content/imagery on portfolio examples.
+* Extensive content/imagery on portfolio examples.

 ### Wireframes
-All wireframes were created using the software [Balsamiq](www.balsamiq.com).
+All wireframes were created using the software [Balsamiq](https://balsamiq.com/).
 Layouts were created following research on the five planes of UX and before coding.
 <strong>
 Please note, the final website layout contains slight variations to the original wireframes.